-Airport - means the entirety of Smith Reynolds Airport, located in Forsyth County, North Carolina.
+Airport: the entirety of Smith Reynolds Airport, located in Forsyth County, North Carolina.

-Airport Commission means the Airport Commission of Forsyth County, the owner and operator of the Airport.
+Airport Department: A department within Forsyth County, the owner and operator of the Airport, charged with the administration and operation of Smith Reynolds Airport.

-Airport Director shall mean Airport Commission's Airport Director or acting Airport Director, who may from time to time be appointed by Airport Commission, and shall include such person or persons who may from time to time be authorized by Airport Commission or by the Airport Director to act for him with respect to any or all matters pertaining to this document.
+Airport Director: Airport Department's Airport Director or acting Airport Director, who may from time to time be appointed by the Airport Board and shall include such person or persons who may from time to time be authorized by the Airport Board or by the Airport Director to act for him with respect to any or all matters pertaining to this document.